regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 This has the great advantage of bypassing the connection tracking.
 This helps to reduce the load that could be created by some flooding.

-The anti-spoofing must be done on a per-interface basis.
+Anti-spoofing must be done on a per-interface basis.
 For each interface, we must list the authorized network on the interface.
 There is exception, which is the interface with the default route where an inverted logic must be used.
 In our example, let's take eth1, which is a LAN interface, and have